 The historic marble and limestone building retains elements from its high security days as a Federal Reserve Bank Building.
 Decorative metal bars cover first floor windows.
 Hotel valets are stationed behind a a bullet proof entrance where guards once stood.
 The indoor pool was once a target practice area for those guards.
 And two downstairs vaults have been turned into conference rooms.

 Our room at the Drury was comfortable, spacious and modern, and included excellent free wifi.
 At the lobby level, generous breakfasts and happy hour meals are served in an open dining area with a lovely art deco ceiling and banquettes.
 The rooftop lounge area is a perfect spot to relax when the weather cooperates.

-There are many more downtown Pittsburgh hotels to choose from, and AirBnb is another good option if you’d like kitchen facilities.
-Receive $40 off your first Airbnb rental.
+There are many more downtown Pittsburgh hotels to choose from, and many Pittsburgh AirBnb rentals if you’d like kitchen facilities.

 > Check Pittsburgh hotel reviews and availability now.